Jeanlucascastro/Jeanlucascastro/README.md

 - 👋 Hi, I’m @Jeanlucascastro
-- 👀 I’m interested in Programming, Java, Kotlin and Flutter
+- 👀 I’m interested in Programming, Java, Kotlin, Flutter and Python
 - 💞️ I'm looking to collaborate on some project
 - 📫 How to reach me https://www.linkedin.com/in/jean-castro-446ababa/